-There is no legal time frame for a social security benefit claim to be denied or approved after the individual attends their hearing.
+There is no legal time frame for a social security benefits claim to be denied or approved after an individual attends their hearing.
 On average, it takes about three to six months for a written decision to be issued, but the wait can vary depending on many factors in your case.
 It is highly unlikely you will receive a decision on your claim at the actual hearing.

-There are a few circumstances that automatically expedite your claim for social security benefits.
+There are a few circumstances that automatically expedite your claim for Social Security benefits.
 Individuals with prior or current military service will have their claim expedited automatically if the disability began while they were on active duty.
 Individuals suffering from a terminal illness will have their claim automatically expedited too, and there are some medical conditions that qualify an individual for compassionate allowances (also known as CAL).
 CAL conditions are defined as so severe that they are immediately approved under the SSA’s Listings of Impairments.

 There is still a chance to expedite your claim even if your impairment is not defined as terminal or does not qualify under CAL.
 An individual may expedite their claim for social security benefits if they can demonstrate a dire need to do so.
 Your claim may be expedited if you can prove that you do not have the resources to get medicine, shelter, or food.
 If you believe you are facing a dire need to have your claim heard quickly, you should notify the SSA in writing immediately.
 The SSA will not automatically expedite every claim based on an individual’s financial hardship, therefore, you should supply the SSA with as much evidence as possible to verify the hardships you are facing.
 Evidence could be things like an eviction notice, expensive, but necessary, medical treatment or prescriptions you are unable to afford, shut-off notices from any utility company, or similar items.